Lamine Yamal and Spain to headline: FIFA World Cup 2026 Group H Preview

 Cape Verde

 Cape Verde are the story that gives this group its edge.
-FIFA describes their road as a maiden World Cup journey, and the official group page confirms that they qualified as CAF Group D winners for their first finals appearance.
+Their road to the maiden World Cup journey came after they qualified as CAF Group D winners for their first finals appearance.
+There is substance behind the romance, too.
+They built their qualification campaign on discipline, compactness, and emotional control rather than mere novelty value.

 Managerial instincts

-That points to a manager likely to trust structure over spectacle.
+Bubista has become inseparable from this rise.
+He led the country to their first-ever World Cup, and is likely to trust structure over spectacle.
 Cape Verde should look to stay compact without the ball, protect their penalty area aggressively and then attack through direct wide outlets and transitional moments, which is the kind of setup that can make them awkward opponents in a short group stage.

 Key players